 Public intoxication is generally not a crime in Las Vegas Nevada.
-However, a person who is drunk in public could get arrested for certain related crimes, such as DUI, disturbing the peace (NRS 203.010), trespass (NRS 207.200), and public urination.
+However, people who are found to be drunk in public sometimes get arrested for certain related crimes, such as DUI, disturbing the peace (NRS 203.010), trespass (NRS 207.200), and public urination.
 These intoxication-related offenses are usually misdemeanors, carrying a maximum of 6 months in jail and/or $1,000 in fines.

 In this article, our Las Vegas criminal defense attorneys discuss how public drunkenness can lead to charges for the following criminal offenses:

 Like it sounds, disturbing the peace under NRS 203.010 – which is also called “breach of peace” – occurs when someone behaves in a highly disruptive or hostile way in a public place.
 1